CongyangY/RyeAssembly_centromere/README.md

 ## Data & code availability

 Raw and processed datasets are listed in the manuscript’s **Availability of Data and Materials**.
-A versioned snapshot of this repository will be archived on Zenodo (DOI to be added).
+A versioned snapshot of this repository will be archived on Zenodo (10.5281/zenodo.17072245).

 ## Citation